-The UST 14 site, Facility ID #9-089069, is located within an average or higher groundwater pollution susceptibility area.
+The USTs 232 and 233 site, Facility ID #9-089061, is located within an average or higher groundwater pollution susceptibility area.
 Public groundwater supply wells are located within a 2-mile radius of the site; however, the distance between the site and the nearest supply well is greater than 500 feet.
 Surface water bodies are located within a 1-mile radius of the site; however, the distance between the site and the nearest body is greater than 500 feet.
 Based on this information, the applicable soil threshold levels for the site are those listed in Table A (GDNR Rules for Underground Storage Tank Management, Chapter 391-3-15) for the Average or Higher Groundwater Pollution Susceptibility Area (Column 2) greater than 500 feet to a withdrawal point category.
-Regulatory limits (i.e., MCLs) for groundwater contamination at the site are in accordance with the Safe Drinking Water Act.
+Regulatory limits (i.e., MCLs) for groundwater contamination at the site are those associated with the Safe Drinking Water Act.

-Characterization of the site was accomplished through soil sampling conducted during removal of the tank, and a subsequent single-phase site investigation that involved both soil and groundwater sampling.
-Six soil samples were collected from the tank pit excavation during tank removal activities.
-Four soil boreholes were drilled during the site investigation, one located within the former tank pit and three others around the perimeter of the pit.
+Characterization of the site was accomplished through soil sampling conducted during removal of the tank, and a subsequent two-phase site investigation that involved both soil and groundwater sampling.
+Twelve soil samples were collected from the tank pit excavation during tank removal activities.
+Four soil boreholes were drilled during the site investigations, two located within the former tank pit and two others around the perimeter of the pit.
 Two soil samples and one groundwater sample were collected from each of the four boreholes.

-Soil analytical data from the tank removal sampling indicated that the soil from the tank pit was contaminated with benzene exceeding the applicable soil threshold level.
-The initial site characterization of the CAP-Part A investigation indicates that there is no soil contamination in the soil borings around the perimeter of the tank pit or in the soil below the tank pit.
+Soil analytical data from the tank removal sampling indicated that the soil from the tank pit was contaminated with benzene at concentrations exceeding the applicable soil threshold levels.
+The soil contamination observed during the CAP-Part A investigation was fully delineated and is limited to an area in the immediate vicinity of the tank pit.
+No soil contamination above soil threshold levels was found during the CAP-Part A investigation in the soil borings around the perimeter of the tank pit.